Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: The selection function of the 3D matched filter

 \subsection{The idealised selection function}

-We define the idealised selection function as the selection function for an emission line source in the data cuboid that is perfectly matched by the source template $\bm{S}$ (Eq.~\ref{eq:17} and Eq.~\ref{eq:18}).
+We define the idealised selection function as the selection function for an emission line source in the data cuboid that is perfectly matched by the source template $\bm{S}$ (Eq.~\ref{eq:16} and Eq.~\ref{eq:17}).
 For the calculation of $C(\lambda)$ we calculate the response of the filter for such a source at some position $x',y',z'$ in the data cuboid $\bm{F}$:

 where $A$ is the amplitude at which the normalised source profile and $n_{x,y,z}$ describes a source-free noise cuboid.
-Then the matched filter of Eq.~\eqref{eq:27} with the template according to Eq.~\eqref{eq:25} and Eq.~\eqref{eq:26} has the expectation value
+Then the matched filter of Eq.~\eqref{eq:26} with the template according to Eq.~\eqref{eq:24} and Eq.~\eqref{eq:25} has the expectation value

 where we used $E[n_{x,y,z}] = 0$.
-In anticipation of the discussion in Sect.~\ref{sec:rs} below we wrote $E_\mathcal{I}$ in Eq.~\eqref{eq:32} to signify that this is the expectation value for the idealised scenario.
+In anticipation of the discussion in Sect.~\ref{sec:rs} below we wrote $E_\mathcal{I}$ in Eq.~\eqref{eq:34} to signify that this is the expectation value for the idealised scenario.

 A voxel in the flux data cuboid $F_{x,y,z}$ is assumed to encode flux density.
-For example, MUSE DRS provides fluxes in erg\,s$^{-1}$cm$^{-2}$\AA{}.
-The amplitude A in Eq.~\eqref{eq:31} then relates to the emission line flux $F_\mathrm{line}$ in erg\,s$^{-1}$cm$^{-2}$ via
+For example, MUSE data reduction pipeline provides fluxes in erg\,s$^{-1}$cm$^{-2}$\AA{}.
+The amplitude A in Eq.~\eqref{eq:33} then relates to the emission line flux $F_\mathrm{line}$ in erg\,s$^{-1}$cm$^{-2}$ via